Darren-C26/PIOT-Exercises/labmodule05/README-GDA.md

 ### How does your implementation work?

-When the GDA is initialized,
+When the GDA is initialized, it establishes a suite of data container classes, such as <b>ActuatorData</b>, <b>SensorData</b>, and <b>SystemPerformanceData</b>, mirroring the ones used by CDAs.
+These container classes ensure uniformity in representing IoT data, simplifying the handling and administration of data across the ecosystem.
+Additionally, the GDA employs a <b>DataUtil</b> class to facilitate the conversion of data instances into <b>JSON</b> format for transmission and vice versa.
+This data translation is particularly crucial due to potential language and protocol disparities among various IoT components.
+The DataUtil class serves as a vital bridge, ensuring seamless translation to and from a standardized JSON format, promoting interoperability.
+Subsequently, the GDA proficiently manages the received data, encompassing functions like analytics, historical data storage, and transmission to cloud-based services for further processing.
+This data management encompasses various tasks, including filtering, aggregation, and decision-making based on the incoming data stream.

 ## Code Repository and Branch
-Please click the link before to be directed to the GDA repository.
+Please click the link before to be directed to the <b>GDA</b> repository.

 URL: https://github.com/Darren-C26/piot-java-components/tree/labmodule05